 CAUTION!!!
 Nitric acid is very corrosive to skin and clothing.
-Work with care in the hood and wash immediately with plenty of water if any gets on the skin or clothing.
+Work with care in the hood and wash immediately with plenty of water if any gets on the skin.

 - 1. Add 1 mL of egg white solution to a clean test tube; 1 mL of skim milk to a second test tube; 1 mL of 0.5% tyrosine solution to a third test tube; 1 mL of 0.5% tryptophan solution to a fourth test tube; and 1 mL of 0.5% glycine solution to a fifth test tube.
 Add 1 mL of concentrated nitric acid (in the hood) to each test tube and mix carefully. - 2.
-After mixing, warm the test tubes in the hot water bath for 1 or 2 minutes.
+After mixing, warm the test tubes in the hot water bath.
 Notice any changes in color of the solutions and record them on the Report Sheet. - 3.
-Allow each tube to cool and carefully add 10% sodium hydroxide (NaOH) solution until you notice a change in color.
-If the solution has some color, add sodium hydroxide mixing well until you see a color change, it will then be alkaline.
-If there is no color, add about the same amount of sodium hydroxide solution and test with pH paper to make sure it is alkaline.
-Record your observations regarding colors on the Report Sheet.
+Allow each tube to cool and carefully add 10% NaOH solution until each is alkaline to litmus paper (4-5 mL).
+Record your observations on the Report Sheet.